stuart-d/ec2-looky-loo/README.md

     rake install # Install to AWS
     python -c 'import map; map.lambda_handler("","",debug="true")' # to run locally

+*Note: You will need the appropriate AWS permissions to create all the resources*

 ## Things to fix and issues:
+* Installation sanity checks on s3 bucket and permissions
 * Add outputs to cloudformation for the http endpoint
 * Add main route tables to routes section (currently only explicitly associated routes)
 * The initial lambda creation requires a zip on S3, will replace with an inline placeholder